-Listed below are some of the most common health effects of mold and mildew:
+Listed below are 3 the most common health effects of mold and mildew:

 Itchy Eyes and Skin

-Mold and mildew can trigger the release of histamines by the body.
+Mold and mildew can trigger the release of histamines in the body.
 Histamines cause itchy, watery eyes or a burning sensation.
-According to the U.S. Centers for Disease Control and Prevention (CDC), histamines can induce further inflammation in patches of skin.
-Irritation, redness, itching and swelling can harm skin, especially when patients come into direct contact with mold and mildew.
+According to the U.S. Center for Disease Control and Prevention (CDC), histamines can induce further inflammation in patches of skin.
+Irritation, redness, and itching and swelling.
+Your skin can definitely be harmed, especially when patients come into direct contact with mold and mildew.

 Nasal and Bronchial Symptoms

-Prolonged exposure to fungal allergens or very high levels can worsen inflammation, allowing or prompting it to spread to the throat and airways, and induce coughing and wheezing, as the lungs work harder to inhale and exhale.
+Prolonged exposure to fungal allergens can worsen the inflammation, allowing or prompting it to spread to the throat and airways, and inducing coughing and wheezing, as the lungs work harder to inhale and exhale.
 Health effects from isolated incidents may not recur in patients with low-level sensitivities.

 Infection and Illness

-Mildew problems pose especially harmful risks for patients with chronic obstructive pulmonary disease or other conditions that suppress immune system function.
-As the Merck Manual’s Online Medical Library notes, fungal spores can invade the lungs and begin to grow, causing symptoms such as blood clots and bleeding that can quickly escalate to the extent that they’re life-threatening.
+Mildew problems pose especially harmful risks for patients with chronic obstructive pulmonary diseases or other conditions that suppress immune system function.
+As the Merck Manuals Online Medical Library notes, fungal spores can invade the lungs and begin to grow, causing symptoms such as blood clots and bleeding that can quickly escalate to the extent that they’re life-threatening.